Race Date, Time, and Place

 - The race will be professionally chip timed by Rogue Multi-Sport.

 - All registered full and half marathon runners will receive a long sleeve tech shirt and 10k and 5k (13 and over) runners will receive a short sleeve shirt - both with super duper cool designs.
+Youth shirts are available for purchase for our free Family 5k 12 and under runners.

-- All finishers receive a rad, unique medal (including kids running free!), a beer from Deschutes Brewing (Run Bend, Drink Bend!)
+- ALL finishers receive a rad, unique medal (including kids running free!), a beer from Deschutes Brewing (Run Bend, Drink Bend!)
 (21 and over), a Humm Kombucha, and a Jamba Juice!

 - You can click HERE to find out who else is registered for the races so far.